 The braking system will be either rim or disc brake, the latter the preferred option as it typically performs better in the wet.
-At this price point, bikes with rim brakes will be lighter.
+However, at this price point, bikes with rim brakes will typically be lighter.
 Both braking systems are likely to be operated by mechanical cables, although a few do offer hydraulic systems (sealed fluid replaces cables).

 Giant ATX 2